This post may contain affiliate links. Please read our disclosure policy.

-No need to buy pasta sides from the grocery store when you can easily make flavorful pasta sides at home!
-This Parmesan and Garlic Farfelle is full of flavor, and easy to make!
+This Parmesan and Garlic Farfalle is full of flavor and easy to make!
+No need to buy pasta sides from the grocery store when you can easily make flavorful pasta sides at home.

-If you take a look around CenterCutCook, you will realize that I don’t offer as many options as I probably could in terms of side dishes.
-There are a few favorites like Roasted Garlic Parmesan Broccoli or Roasted Cauliflower “Popcorn” but the truth is, I don’t tend to get very creative with side dishes when I cook.
-We’ll have a side salad, or some steamed veggies tossed in a little olive oil, but I can’t say I put much thought into what goes alongside the main dish which contributes to the lack of options you see here.
-Don’t worry, I’m going to get better about that!
+If you take a look around CenterCutCook, you will notice a few favorites like Roasted Garlic Parmesan Broccoli or Roasted Cauliflower “Popcorn” but the truth is, I don’t tend to get very creative with side dishes when I cook.
+We’ll have a side salad, or some steamed veggies tossed in a little olive oil.
+This easy pasta side dish comes together quickly and has such amazing flavor that your whole family will love.

 I don’t know about you, but I have bought my fair share of pasta pouches from the grocery store.
 I won’t name brands, but there’s a broccoli and cheddar version that I’ve made too many times to count.
 While there is a convenience to making pasta sides that come in a pouch, it is really pretty easy to make your own at home!